Vietnam.vn - Nền tảng quảng bá Việt Nam

 A survey by the Insurance Association shows that at life insurance companies, the rate of health insurance claim applications that are detected as fraudulent and rejected ranges from 3 to 8%.

 These are cases where customers accept the results without complaining.
-In addition, 0.5 - 3% of cases where benefits have been paid have signs of suspicion but lack clear evidence.
+In addition, 0.5 - 3% of the cases that have paid benefits have signs of suspicion but lack clear evidence.

 According to experts from the Academy of Insurance and Financial Risk Management, preventing profiteering is necessary.

-However, it is necessary to recognize that profiteering lines do not only originate from customers but also have the support of insurance agents and medical staff.
+However, it is necessary to recognize that the profiteering lines do not only originate from customers but also have the assistance of insurance agents and medical staff.
 Therefore, businesses need to strictly control internal processes and partner teams.

 To give customers and agents peace of mind with insurance

-Expert Ha Vu Hien, who used to be deputy general director of a life insurance company, commented that life insurance is an essential tool to support social security, helping individuals and communities overcome financial difficulties when risks occur.
+Expert Ha Vu Hien, who used to be the deputy general director of a life insurance company, said that life insurance is an essential tool to support social security, helping individuals and communities overcome financial difficulties when risks occur.

 For example, when a house burns down, a car breaks down in an accident, or the breadwinner has a health problem, insurance plays a role in financial compensation, helping the family stabilize their life and the business quickly recover production.